10 Rules for Trail Etiquette with Your Dog

 Rule 3: Pick Up After Your Dog

 One of the most important rules of trail etiquette is to always clean up after your dog.
 Carrying waste disposal bags or tools is essential for responsible dog ownership.
-Whenever your furry friend does their business, be sure to promptly pick it up and dispose of it properly.
+Whenever your does their business, be sure to promptly pick it up and dispose of it properly.

 Many trails provide designated waste bins for dog waste, so make use of them whenever possible.
 If there are no bins available, always pack the waste and dispose of it in an appropriate location off the trail.
 Leaving dog waste on the trail can not only be unpleasant for other hikers, but it can also spread diseases and harm the environment.
 Remember, leaving no trace is key.